Electronics project notes/Audio notes - microphones

 After-the-fact noise suppression may help with any mic.

-...but not much, because doing so afterwards will not make the quality of the signal any better, it primarily makes the whole recording less distracting.
+...but not much, because doing so afterwards will not make the signal quality better, it primarily makes it less distracting within a mix of other sounds.

 Noise, in this context, is primarily anything other than human talking.